Dental Implants Chandler, AZ

 Dental implants are titanium screws that are placed in the jawbone to replace the root of a missing tooth.
-They can be used to replace a single tooth or multiple teeth, and they can dramatically increase the retention and stability of dentures.
+They can be used to replace one or more teeth, and they can dramatically increase the retention and stability of dentures.
 Titanium metal is the most biologically compatible material which allows your bone to fuse to the implant in a process known as osseointegration.

 Benefits of Dental Implants

 After your Implant Evaluation with Dr. Scholes our team will communicate with your restorative dentist — together they will collaborate on the best treatment options for you.
 All implant surgeries are done in the comfort of our dental office under local anesthetic.
 Once your implant or implants are surgically placed in the jawbone, they will be allowed to heal for several months, during which time we will monitor your healing.
 Upon healing of your dental implants, you will be referred to your restorative dentist to complete your new teeth.

 A single dental implant can be used to replace one missing tooth, whether the tooth came out on it's own or if you have had a tooth extraction.
 An implant bridge can replace two or more missing teeth and may require fewer implants to stabilize an area.
 Dental implants can also be used to replace an entire arch of teeth or to stabilize a partial or denture.

 We utilize the newest technology to determine how many implants will be needed and to assist in locating an ideal area to place them in.
 At your implant evaluation, Dr. Scholes will be able to examine your mouth and explain in detail what options are available to you.